imacrayon/alpine-ajax/docs/reference.md

 You can change the default merge strategy for all AJAX requests using the `mergeStrategy` global [configuration option](#configuration).

+### View transitions & animations

+You can animate transitions between different DOM states using the [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
+This API is still in active development and is currently only supported in Chrome browsers.
+Alpine AJAX provides support for View Transitions and gracefully falls back to no animations if the API is not available in a browser.

+To enable View Transitions on an element use the `x-merge.transition` modifier.
+When enabled in a supported browser, you should see content automatically animate as it is merged onto the page.
+You can customize any transition animation via CSS by following [Chrome's documentation for customizing transitions](https://developer.chrome.com/docs/web-platform/view-transitions/#simple-customization).

 ## x-focus

 Add `x-focus` to a form or link to control keyboard focus after an AJAX request has completed.
 The `x-focus` attribute accepts an element `id` that will be focused.
 Consider the following markup, we'll assume that clicking the "Edit" link will load a form to change the listed email address: